fenago/Grokking-Deep-Learning/Lab_1.md

 (a[0] AND b[0]) OR (a[1] AND b[1]), and so on, then w_sum(a,b) returns a positive score.
 Furthermore, if one value is negative, then that column gets a NOT.
 Amusingly, this gives us a kind of crude language for reading weights.
 Let’s read a few examples, shall we?
-These assume you’re performing w_sum(input,weights) and the “then” to these if statements is an abstract “then give high score”: weights = [ 1, 0, 1] => if input[0] OR input[2] weights = [ 0, 0, 1] => if input[2] weights = [ 1, 0, -1] => if input[0] OR NOT input[2]
+These assume you’re performing w_sum(input,weights) and the "then" to these if statements is an abstract "then give high score": weights = [ 1, 0, 1] => if input[0] OR input[2] weights = [ 0, 0, 1] => if input[2] weights = [ 1, 0, -1] => if input[0] OR NOT input[2]